 75ml extra virgin olive oil

 Preheat oven to 180 degrees Celsius.
 Grease a 12-hole muffin pan with butter.

 In a large mixing bowl, whisk together flour, baking powder, sugar and orange zest.

-In another bowl, whisk together the yoghurt, milk, egg, olive oil and vanilla extract.
+In another bowl, whisk together the yoghurt, orange juice, milk, egg, olive oil and vanilla extract.

 Make a well in the middle of the dry ingredients and pour the wet ingredients in.
 Whisk everything together until the dry ingredients are just combined.
 Don’t overbeat the mixture, otherwise you’ll end up with tough muffins.

 Divide the batter between the muffin pan holes – it will fill almost to the top.